angelofallars/htmx-go/README.md

 - `htmx.Trigger(eventName string)` - A trigger with no details.
 - `htmx.TriggerValue(eventName string, detail string)` - A trigger with one detail.
-- `htmx.TriggerKeyValue(eventName string, details map[string]string)` - A trigger with key/value
+- `htmx.TriggerObject(eventName string, object any)` - A trigger with a JSON-serializable detail object.
+Recommended to pass in either `map[string]string` or structs with JSON field tags.
-details.

 Set trigger headers using the triggers above: